hoang-danny05/swarm-interactions/README.md

 - ~~Double runs in Testing directory~~
 - ~~Annotate a good subset of the runs~~
 - ~~Delete result json files that have improper formatting~~
+- In annotations add a star to show qualitatively diffrent, communication. (make it a button on view GUI)

 ## Notes